 Remember when smartphone plans were all about the number of call minutes and text messages you got, and the data was unlimited?
 These days, it’s exactly the opposite.
 When carriers realized what we really wanted was data, there was a shift to unlimited minutes and texts and data caps — with carriers claiming it was about managing the network.

 While the situation is better than it was a few years ago, and carriers do offer unlimited plans now (check out our guide to the best unlimited plans), we’re often saddled with unexpected charges, speed throttling, or hidden limits.
-Every megabyte must be accounted for, or you might find yourself paying an arm and a leg in overage charges, or find yourself throttled at the worst time.
-Hopefully, here we’ll be able to help you set up limits and alerts to keep an eye on your data usage, along with providing some tips to maximize your data plans and curb unnecessary data usage.
+Every megabyte must be accounted for, or you might find yourself paying an arm and a leg in overage charges, or having your connection speed throttled at the worst time.
+We’re here to help you set up limits and alerts to keep an eye on your data usage and to provide some tips to help you maximize your data plans.
+Here is how to reduce your data usage.

 How much data do you need?

-You’ll likely overestimate the data you need, so use cold hard facts to make the decision on which data allotment is best for you.
+You will likely overestimate the data you need, so use cold hard facts to make the decision on which data allotment is best for you.
 Log in to your carrier’s website and review your data usage over the past few months.
 Select a plan that is higher than the amount of data you used during this period — but as close to that number as possible.
-A tool like AT&T’s Data Calculator is great to get a rough estimate of what your data usage is, but we recommend basing it on your real-world use.
+A tool like Verizon’s Data Calculator is great to get a rough estimate of what your data usage is, but we recommend basing it on your real-world use.
 Still unsure, or just want to be certain?
 Check out our in-depth guide to choosing the right data plan for you.